Maine Bounty Hunter Guide: Requirements and Steps

 Maine state law sets specific education and experience requirements for prospective professional investigators.
 You can meet these requirements by completing any one of the following combinations:

-- A) Complete a sponsorship program as an investigative assistant plus at least 60 hours of college credit in a related field such as criminal justice or private investigation
+- Complete a sponsorship program as a licensed investigative assistant plus at least 60 hours of college credit in a related field such as criminal justice or private investigation, or

-- B) Complete at least 60 hours of college credit leading to an associate degree in criminal justice, security management, or a similar course of study plus at least 2 years of non-clerical work experience in law or criminal justice
+- Complete at least 60 hours of college credit leading to an associate degree in criminal justice, security management, or a similar course of study plus at least 2 years of non-clerical work experience in law or criminal justice, or

 For a full explanation of Maine’s education and experience requirements for professional investigators, refer to the Maine State Police Professional Investigator’s Handbook.